IBM/openapi-validator/docs/ibm-cloud-rules.md

 path item that support the <code>If-Match</code> or <code>If-Not-Match</code> header parameters.
 <p>The reasoning behind this rule is that if a given path has one or more operations in which the user needs
-to provide a value for the <code>If-Match</code> or <code>If-None-Match</code> header parameters (sometimes referred to as an "etag value"), then the API must provide a way for the user to obtain the etag value.
+to provide a value for the <code>If-Match</code> or <code>If-None-Match</code> header parameters (sometimes referred to as an "etag value"), then the API should provide a way for the user to obtain the etag value.
-And, the standard way for a service to provide an etag value to the user is by returning it as the <code>ETag</code> response header within the <code>GET</code> operation's response.
+And the standard way for a service to provide an etag value to the user is by returning it as the <code>ETag</code> response header within the <code>GET</code> operation's response.
 </td>
 </tr>